IowaDave/remote-thermometer/README.md

 #### Assembly
 * Connect the DS18B20 to the Arduino
-  * Identify which pin is which on the device.
+  * First, identify the function of each pin on the device.
+See the device spec sheet, [here](https://datasheets.maximintegrated.com/en/ds/DS18B20.pdf).
   * Hold it with the pins dangling down, and the flat face of the package facing you.
     1. The pin on the left is Pin 1, 'GND', the ground pin.
     2. The pin in the middle is Pin 2, 'DQ', the data pin.
     3. The pin on the right is Pin 3, 'VDD', the power-in pin.
   * Connect Pin 1 to a GND pin on the Arduino.
   * Connect Pin 2 to a data pin on the Arduino.
   * Connect Pin 3 to the 5V power-out pin on the Arduino.